Aetheam/UnclaimFinder/README.md

 A plugin that helps you to find tile entities in specific world.

 ## How to use
 Configure the item ID, permissions, worlds, blocks, and format in the `config.yml` file.

+(permission is now starting with `unclaimfinder` + `yourpermissionname`

 ## Config
 ```yaml